moneroguides/1x02-setting-up-your-own-node/script.md

 Hello and welcome to the second video in the "Getting to grips with Monero" series.

-In this video we will be developing our understanding of nodes; the most important piece of infrastructure in the Monero ecosystem.
+In this video we'll be developing our understanding of nodes; the most important piece of infrastructure in the Monero ecosystem.

 We'll be discussing what they are, why they're important and demonstrating step-by-step how to set up your own, so let's get going!